acaloiaro/caddy-incus-upstreams/README.md

 There is a rather crude implementation for handling these events.
 We simply wire up a few seconds of sleep to allow for the network part of the instance to come up.
-Otherwise, there is not network address to retrieve.
+Otherwise, there is no network address to retrieve.

 We currently *only* match against the upstream ipv4 addresses of instances.